stjudecloud/rfcs/text/0002-quality-check-workflow.md

 #### Thresholds and Metrics for Specific Applications

-To apply quality control metrics to vett data, we need reasonable thresholds that are practically acheivable and neither too lax or too strict.
+To apply quality control metrics to vet data, we need reasonable thresholds that are practically achievable and neither too lax nor too strict.
 Our preference is for statistically or empirically determined thresholds rather than arbitrary estimates.
 By statistical thresholds, we are referring to distributional tests that formally define outliers.
 By empirical thresholds, we are referring to standards below which data analysis or interpretation are degraded.
 Statistical tests can be performed on large populations of QC data.
-We are already in postion to do that today.
+We are already in a position to do that today.
 Empirical tests, however, require foreknowledge of the correct results.
 This requires experimental design and implementation through a laboratory at some cost.

 #### Metrics for WGS

-The quality metrics of special concern for WGS include depth of coverage and genomic regional coverage.
+The quality metrics of special concern for WGS include depth of coverage and coverage distribution across genomic regions.
 Mapping quality is also critical.
 The analysis of whole genome sequencing to call variants depends on depth and sample purity.
 Accurate calls are made through replication and contamination creates false positives.
 So metrics that are sensitive to impurity are valuable.

 #### Metrics for WES

-The quality metrics of special concern for WES include depth of coverage in exomic regions.
-Mapping quality, % mapped and duplication rate are also important.
+The quality metrics of special concern for WES include depth of coverage in exonic regions.
+Mapping quality, mapping percentage, and duplication rate are also important.

 #### Metrics for RNAseq

-The quality metrics of special concern for RNAseq include mapping percentage, percentage properly paired reads, and exomic regional coverage.
+The quality metrics of special concern for RNA-seq include mapping percentage, percentage properly paired reads, and exonic region coverage.
 Mapping quality is also critical.

 ## Specification

 These are generic instructions for running each of the tools in our pipeline.
 We run our pipeline in a series of QC scripts that are tailored for our compute cluster, so those commands may not apply elsewhere.
-Instead we've supplied examples of the commands used to each package.
+Instead, we have supplied examples of the commands used in each package.
 Our default memory is 80G and we employ 4 threads for these processes.

 ### Dependencies